jerome-toole/yuck/readme.md

 # Yuck.com
 Demo site created for a presentation at WordCamp Netherlands and designed to share methods and tools to reduce page weight and carbon emissions on websites.

+See the Tags to review each step of optimisations.

 ## Hosted Versions
 - [Yuck.com - Starting point](https://jerome-toole.github.io/yuck/) (3g CO2 per page view)
 - [Yuck.com - Phase 2](https://jerome-toole.github.io/yuck-phase-2/)